-The Early Childhood Education and Assistance Program (ECEAP) is Washington State's Preschool program that supports children and families who are furthest from opportunity.
-ECEAP provides high-quality comprehensive services that focus on the whole child.
-Children receive individualized, child-centered services including education, health coordination and family support services.
+The 0-3 Early Childhood Education and Assistance Program (0-3 ECEAP) is Washington State's center based, 0-3 program that supports children and families who are furthest from opportunity.
+0-3 ECEAP provides high-quality comprehensive services that focus on the whole child.
+Children receive relationship-based, individualized, child-centered services including education, health coordination and family support services.
+0-3 ECEAP is modeled after the Early Head Start program, while weaving together Early Head Start and ECEAP standards.

-The ECEAP Performance Standards explain the service delivery requirements of the Washington State Early Childhood Education and Assistance Program (ECEAP).
-They serve as the basis for ECEAP program monitoring.
+The 0-3 ECEAP Performance Standards explain the service delivery requirements of the Washington State, 0-3 Early Childhood Education and Assistance Program (0-3 ECEAP).
+They serve as the basis for 0-3 ECEAP program monitoring.
 Contractors must comply with the Performance Standards as part of their contract with the Department of Children Youth and Families.
-As the foundation of quality, all ECEAP sites must comply with health and safety requirements in WAC 110-300.

-ECEAP Contractors must also comply with all applicable federal, state, tribal or local regulations.
+0-3 ECEAP Contractors must also comply with all applicable federal, state, tribal and local regulations.